You’ve probably heard the saying “No hoof, no horse.”

 Provide Sufficient Amino Acids

-In addition to evaluating your horse and its hay and then balancing the minerals and vitamins in the diet, your horse also needs sufficient levels of amino acids in order to synthesize healthy hoof tissue.<
+In addition to evaluating your horse and its hay and then balancing the minerals and vitamins in the diet, your horse also needs sufficient levels of amino acids in order to synthesize healthy hoof tissue.

 Hoof tissue is made of keratin, a protein composed of certain amino acids.
-Supplementing with the essential amino acids Lysine, Methionione and Threonine will go a long way in supporting healthy hoof growth and they will work together with trace minerals to grow strong hoof tissue.
+Supplementing with the essential amino acids Lysine, Methionine and Threonine will go a long way in supporting healthy hoof growth and they will work together with trace minerals to grow strong hoof tissue.

 Mad Barn’s AminoTrace+ and Omneity® both contain high levels of essential amino acids as well as copper, zinc and biotin to support the enzymes that link amino acids together to form hoof tissue.